chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 On Unix-like systems, we run `ghci` as a command in a shell window.
 On Windows, since the recommended installation is through *GHCup* or *stack*, we can still run `ghci` or `stack exec ghci` command in a shell window such as *cmd* or *powershell*.

 When we run `ghci`, it displays a startup banner, followed by a `Prelude>` prompt.
-Here, we\'re showing version 9.0.2.
+Here, we're showing version 9.0.2.

 ```screen
 $ ghci